strncat/strncat.github.io/_posts/math/2024-04-04-graph-function-linear-over-linear.markdown

 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Horizontal Asymptotes</b></h4>
 Next, we need to find the horizontal asymptote.
-Here we have three cases.
+Let's revise the three cases we did before.
 Suppose we have the function
 <div>
 $$
 \begin{align*}